 1. Dreaded Mohawk

 This style proves that you can pretty much incorporate dreadlocks into any hairstyle.
 The crucial element to achieving this look is to shave the sides of your head, thus shaping the signature mohawk silhouette.
 The length of your locks will determine the final look of your ‘hawk.
 They can be as long or short, even or uneven as your dreaded head desires.
-No dread hawk will ever be same to the next.

 2. Undercut Dreadlocks

 If you want to take your style up a notch from a tapered fade, you should consider trying an undercut.
 The longer your dreads, the more drama this cut will add to your style.
 To show off your buzzed sides, tie your hair into a high ponytail or topknot.
-If you’re feeling adventurous, you can customise your look with beads and other accessories to match your outfit of the day.
+If you’re feeling adventurous, you can customize your look with beads and other accessories to match your outfit of the day.

 3. Braided Dreads